Have you ever had your Facebook account taken over by a hacker?

-But since Facebook earns billions of dollars each and every year, surely they could afford to spend a few million of those dollars to hire employees to help their users get out of such serious jams, especially considering the fact that those billions of dollars in earnings are possible in part because they mine and sell their users’ personal data to advertisers and “partner” companies.
+But since Facebook earns hundreds of billions of dollars every year, surely they could afford to spend a few million of those dollars to hire employees to help their users get out of such serious jams, especially considering the fact that those billions of dollars in earnings are possible in part because they mine and sell their users’ personal data to advertisers and “partner” companies.

 I said all of the above to say this: There’s no valid reason why any legitimate should ever get caught in an endless loop of emails suggesting the use of “account recovery” tactics that have already failed several times before and will never work regardless of how many times they try.

 If a locked out account owner can prove his/her identity he/she should be able to regain control of their account in a timely manner.
 It’s really that simple.

 Luckily, there are several things you can do to prevent getting locked out of your Facebook account in the first place:

 1 – Don’t click on any links in phishing emails.

 3 – Enable Two-Factor Authentication on your account.

 4 – Don’t watch any videos that are sent to you in a chat session or via instant message unless you know for a fact that the video is legitimate.
 Hint: That means you should almost NEVER watch one of those videos.